stitchdata/docs/_destinations/bigquery/guides/bigquery-switching-locations.md

 ---
+# -------------------------- #
+#        Page Controls       #
+# -------------------------- #

 title: Change the Location of a Google BigQuery Destination
 permalink: /destinations/bigquery/changing-google-bigquery-destination-data-locations
-tags: [bigquery_destination]
 keywords: bigquery, google bigquery data warehouse, bigquery data warehouse, bigquery etl, etl to bigquery, bigquery destination

 summary: "Change the location of your Google BigQuery destination."

 content-type: "destination-setup"

 toc: true
-layout: destination
+layout: tutorial
+use-tutorial-sidebar: false

 display_name: "BigQuery"
 type: "bigquery"

-sections:
+# -------------------------- #
+#        Introduction        #
+# -------------------------- #

-  - content: |
+intro: |
   {% capture only-for-existing-destinations %}This guide is only for changing **existing** {{ destination.display_name }} destinations, or those already connected to Stitch.
 To connect a new {{ destination.display_name }} destination, [refer to these instructions]({{ link.destinations.setup.bigquery | prepend: site.baseurl }}).
   {% endcapture %}

   {% include important.html type="single-line" content=only-for-existing-destinations %}

   Need to change the location in which {{ destination.display_name }} stores your data?
 Using Stitch's Destination Change feature, you can delete the current destination and connect a new one with the desired data storage location.

-  - title: "Considerations"
-    anchor: "considerations"
-    content: |
+  ### Considerations

   Here's what you need to know to ensure a smooth switch:

   - **Your integrations will be paused.** After the switch is complete, you'll need to manually unpause the integrations you'd like to resume.

   - **Some webhook data may be lost during this process**.
 Due to their continuous, real-time nature, some webhook data may be lost during the switch.

   - **Historical data from webhook-based integrations must be either manually backfilled or replayed**.
 Some webhook providers - such as Segment - allow customers on certain plans to ‘replay’ their historical data.
 This feature varies from provider to provider and may not always be available.

+# -------------------------- #
+#         Instructions       #
+# -------------------------- #

+steps:
-  - title: "Step 1: Select a historical data setting"
+  - title: "Select a historical data setting"
     anchor: "select-historical-data-setting"
     content: |
       If you need historical data in the new destination, you’ll need to either manually transfer your historical data or queue a historical replication job.